jfcherng-sublime/ST-OpenUri/README.md

     // if the file size is larger than the given one and "show_open_button" is "always"
     // use "show_open_button_fallback" as the fallback
     "use_show_open_button_fallback_if_file_larger_than": 800000, // 800K
-    // the period (in milisecond) that consecutive modifications are treated as typing
+    // the period (in millisecond) that consecutive modifications are treated as typing
     // phantoms will be updated only when the user is not considered typing
     // you can make this value larger if you feel ST gets stucked while typing "on_modified_typing_period": 150,
+    // the image used for "open a new window" (only supports PNG format)
     // for other plugin-shipped images, visit https://github.com/jfcherng/Sublime-OpenUriInBrowser/tree/master/images
     // if you don't like them, you can even define your own image path.
     "image_new_window": "Packages/${package_name}/images/FontAwesome/external-link-square.png",